-By default, the program will automatically determine the protocol to use for the extraction.
+By default, the program automatically determines the protocol to use for the extraction.
 If you want to manually add a protocol to an extraction set, follow these instructions:

 - 1 Click to select a protocol in the FE Protocol Browser. - 2 Hold down the mouse button and drag and drop the protocol onto the third line in the extraction set.